vincentntang/AirtableExcelVBAmacro/README.md

 - Column 3 = airtables original file name on upload
 - Column 4 = batch commands for duplicating / creating images

+Column 2 is used for the bulk image downloader of your choice (ExtremePictureFinder)

+Column 4 is for windows .bat file used for duplicating / renaming files

 See blog post for more details (later will update)